diegodisant/os/README.md

 # CaptaincodeOS

-This is one operative system based on x86-32 architecture, builded with Posix API, is compatible with new PCs by x86-64 arch and its retro-compatibility.
+This is one operating system based on x86-32 architecture, builded with Posix API, is compatible with new PCs by x86-64 arch and its retro-compatibility.

-    The goal of this little project is to build a real operative system with 32 bit arch
+    The goal of this little project is to build a real operating system with 32 bit arch

 ## Specifications